TrainWeb.org Facebook Page

 Map: Ba 34 G 11 Topographic Maps

-This wonderful photo captures the line undergoing electrification where the Western Maryland (WM) Railway splits right, and PRR left.
-The photographer is standing at Fulton Avenue, with the Baltimore and Potomac (B&P) tunnel's south/west portal not far behind him.
+This wonderful photo captures the line undergoing electrification where the Western Maryland (WM) Railway splits right and PRR left.
+The photographer is standing at Fulton Avenue with the Baltimore and Potomac (B&P) tunnel's south/west portal not far behind him.

 To make room for the catenary, the B&P Tunnel's floor was lowered by 18 inches, while outside the tunnel the grading had to be adjusted to match, hence the new concrete retaining walls at the sides here.
-Note the beveled edges of the concrete footing for the catenary pole; such angling is characteristic of original footings, most of which remain extant as of 2020.
+Note the beveled edges of the concrete footing for the catenary pole; such angling is characteristic of original footings, most of which remain extant as of this writing.

 That's Monroe Street crossing over the tracks.